lekoala/modular-behaviour.js/readme.md

 NOTE: lazy elements don't get a pending class (that is specific for elements waiting to be initialized due to a missing callback in the global scope).

+After init, a `connected` event is fired if you want to do more things.

 ## Self contained elements

 You can go one step further than lazy loading, you can actually let modular behaviour load your js modules.
 It only requires that